God

 The Promise

-Through believing in Jesus, repenting to the Father, and receiving the Holy Spirit, Jesus saves you from destruction for eternal life (Revelation 5:12-13).
+Through believing in Jesus, repenting to the Father, and receiving the Holy Spirit, Jesus moves you immediately from death to eternal life.

 THE SECOND COMING